acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 -   `method`<br>
     TBD
 -   **Command clauses:**<br>
-    These are command patterns that are repeated across commands and have a certain behavior connected to them.
+    These are common built-in command patterns that represent certain behaviors.
 Together with the `command` (@ph) parameter of your JSON file, they define the structure of your command.
     -   `SAVE_AS`<br>
-        This (always optional) clause will cause the output of your command function to be saved to disk instead of being displayed.
+        Whenever relevant, this (always optional) clause should cause the output of your command function to be saved to disk instead of being displayed.

         JSON notation: `"SAVE_AS": {}`